What is a spinal cord injury?

 A woman holds a spine model while explaining to a seated man.
 Another woman sits nearby, taking notes on a clipboard.
 Shelves with medical charts and posters are in the background.

-• Motor vehicle accidents
+• Motor vehicle accidents (the leading cause of SCIs)

 • Falls

-• Acts of violence
+• Acts of violence (such as gunshot or stab wounds)

-• Sports injuries
+• Sports and recreational injuries

-• Diving into shallow water
+• Diving accidents in shallow water

-• Multiple sclerosis and spinal inflammation
+• Multiple sclerosis or spinal inflammation

 • Arthritis and spinal stenosis

-• Loss of movement (paralysis)
+• Loss of movement (paralysis) below the level of injury

 • Loss of bowel and/or bladder control

-• Exaggerated reflex actions or spasms
+• Exaggerated reflexes or muscle spasms

 • Changes in sexual function, sexual sensitivity, and fertility